 The sixth season runs on this trope, most particularly in the storylines ending with Xander leaving Anya at the altar and Tara's death.

-Even more particularly, the Nerds drug Buffy, she has a hallucination that she is in an insane asylum being treated for her delusions that she lives in Sunnydale, she is the Chosen One, she has The Power of Friendship and she fights supernatural monsters.
-Throughout the episode, we assume that the Sunnydale scenes are real within the context of the Story and the Asylum scenes are hallucinations.
+Even more particularly, the Nerds drug Buffy, she has a hallucination that she is in an insane asylum being treated for her delusions that she lives in Sunnydale, she is The Chosen One, she has The Power of Friendship and she fights supernatural monsters.
+Throughout the episode, we assume that the Sunnydale scenes are real within the context of the story and the asylum scenes are hallucinations.
 Near the end, Buffy is about to kill her "imaginary" friends, but the potion wears off Just in Time.
-The finale is back in the Asylum.
+The finale is back in the asylum.
 Mad!Buffy has had a relapse.
-Doctor and Parents sadly leaves her cell.
+The doctor and her parents sadly leave her cell.
 The sad implication is that Buffy really is mad and we have spent 6 years of our life watching insane delusions.

 In the BBC mockumentary The Day Britain Stopped, Britain as a whole undergoes a transport paralysis with massive gridlocks across the country in 20 December 2003 (which was set in the future at the time of airing).
 Motorists were stranded for hours and some even had to stay at emergency shelters overnight.
 One of the families who were on their way to Heathrow Airport finally had enough, and walked the remaining 2-3 kilometres to Heathrow Airport just to that they could get their plane for their vacation.
 Meanwhile, the air traffic control just outside of Heathrow Airport suffered from lack of staff members due to them being stranded.
 One of the operators, having done shifts for at least 8 hours, made an error (probably in fatigue), which resulted in two plane colliding into each other and crashing into a residential district in London.
 At least 80+ people died, including the very family who had to walk along the motorway to Heathrow.